 Depending on their RNA content, reticulocytes can be detected with routine Romanowsky-based polychrome stains (eg, Wright’s, DiffQuik) used for staining blood smears.
 RNA (or DNA) stains blue with these dyes, whereas hemoglobin stains red.
 When the immature red blood cells contain large amounts of RNA, the blue mixes with the hemoglobin to yield a purple color and the cells are termed polychromatophilic red blood cells.
 These polychromatophils correspond to aggregate reticulocytes.
 Thus, we can examine a blood smear for the presence of polychromasia to assess if the marrow is responding to an anemia in most species, other than the horse or equine species.
 Indeed, the proportion of polychromatophils can be used as a rough guide to estimate the reticulocyte count.

-There are additional formulae that can be used to quantify regeneration, including the corrected reticulocyte count, and the reticulocyte production index.
-The latter two results are not usually provided on most hemograms, but can be calculated in-house from hemogram results (they are only applicable to dogs).
+There are additional formulae that can be used to quantify regeneration, including the corrected reticulocyte percentage and reticulocyte production index (these are found under the absolute reticulocyte count page as well as the page on assessing regeneration).
+The latter two results are not usually provided on most hemograms, but can be calculated in-house from hemogram results.